V-Sekai/manuals/decisions/20210811-glb-in-video.md

-# Proposed: GLB data in a Movie
+# Draft: GLB data in a Movie

 ### Context and Problem Statement